 - "It" Is Dehumanizing

-- Karma Houdini: Catherine, BIG TIME.
-She never gets any comeuppance for abusing poor David since child abuse laws were nonexistent in the 70s.
+- Karma Houdini: Despite her abusive nature, Catherine never gets any comeuppance for abusing poor David.Justified since child abuse laws were nonexistent in the 70s.

 - Misery Lit: One of the best-known in the genre.
 And like many works in this genre, there's been some debate about how truthful it is.

 - Police Are Useless: No matter how often Catherine is suspected of abuse by the school, the police always buy her lies.
-(Also, in The Lost Boy, David runs away from home and is taken in by the police.
+Also, in The Lost Boy, David runs away from home and is taken in by the police.
 He tries to tell them what's happening, and they call his father...who tells them that David is a liar and just ran away because he wasn't allowed to go bike-riding.
 And the police believe it.
 Justified, in that child protective laws were far less strict back in the 70s, and even to this day claims of child abuse are often swept under the rug.

 - Would Hurt a Child: Catherine has no qualms about hurting David to the point of almost murdering him.